allenJynRoyston/ng-parallax/README.md

 </code>
 <br><br>
 speed: 0-3              (slowest to fastest)<br>

+* Setting the speed at 0 will lock the image in place ** ... unless it's iOS, in which case the image will act as a static image and scroll naturally.
-* Using negative numbers reverses the direction.
+*** Using negative numbers reverses the direction.
-** The speed is directly related to the image size, so tinker with your speed to get the right effect.
+**** The speed is directly related to the image size, so tinker with your speed to get the right effect.